Saraswati Saha

-Saraswati Dey-Saha (born 23 November 1979) is an Indian former track and field sprinter from Chittamara, Belonia Tripura.
-She holds the current 200 metres national record of 22.82 seconds set at the National Circuit Athletic Meet held in Ludhiana on 28 August 2002.
-She broke the previous mark held by Rachita Mistry since July 2000.
-In doing so, Saraswati became the first Indian woman to break 23-second barrier in 200 metres.
-The highlight of her career was the gold medal she won at the 2002 Busan Asian Games.
+Saraswati Dey-Saha (born 23 November 1979) is an Indian former sprinter.
+She is the first Indian woman to break 23-second barrier in 200 m and holds the current national record of 22.82 seconds set in Ludhiana in 2002.
+The highlight of her career was the 200 m gold medal she won at the 2002 Asian Games.
+Saraswati was honored with the Arjuna Award in 2002.

+Career

 Saraswati represented India in 4 x 100 metres relay together with P. T. Usha, E. B. Shyla, and Rachita at the 1998 Asian Championships in Athletics where her team won the gold medal on way to setting the current national record of 44.43 s.
 Later in the 4 x 100 metres relay at 2000 Sydney Olympics her team - consisting of V. Jayalakshmi, Vinita Tripathi, and Rachita Mistry - clocked a time of 45.20 s in the first round.
 The team finished last in their heats.

-In 2002, she was conferred the Arjuna Award for her contribution to the Indian athletics.
+She also represented India in the women's 200 m event at the 2004 Athens Olympics.

 Saraswati quit competitive athletics in July 2006 owing to the injury to her Achilles tendon, occurred after the Busan Asian Games.